 Gaston wanders around Fantasy Faire and Fantasyland.
 He is always on the lookout for Belle.
 The Beast also wanders through Fantasyland from time to time.
 Rumor has it that the Beast and Gaston do not get along. ;) Anyhoo, there are many other characters you might find at Disneyland if you keep your eyes open.

 While the princesses generally stay in Disneyland Park, you can meet Anna and Elsa in California Adventure in the Animation Building in Hollywood Land.
 They now have new outfits from "Frozen II" and a new color scheme in the background!
 Occasionally, Olaf and Kristoff may join them, but probably not again until excitement over "Frozen II" cools down.
-Anna and Elsa are there from park opening to evening.
+Anna and Elsa are there from park opening to the evening.
 Check the entertainment guide for the last time they'll be available before they have to go feed Sven, which can vary each day.
 Sofia the First is not often greeting guests in Hollywood Land these days because she is super busy with princess life, but she's been spotted there in the past, so keep an eye out.

 Tips for Meeting Princesses at Disneyland Resort